vikramkannav/HeartRate/source/includes/_introduction.md

 # Introduction

-Welcome to the documentation for the Heart Beat API!
+Welcome to the documentation for the HeartRate API!

-HeartRate app is a platform on which user can see the the post of people those follow.
+HeartRate app is a platform on which user can see the post on people those follow.
-This document is defined the behaviour of the HeartRate application.
+This document is defines the behaviour of the HeartRate application.

-A user can get the system by provied his/her email id Or Face book application.
+A user can get the system by providing  his/her email id Or Facebook application.

-A user can follow and unfollow of other user.
+A user can follow or unfollow of another user.

-A user can visit other user profile.
+A user can visit another user profile.

-A user get notification if user post those he follow.
+A user gets notification if a user posts those he follow.

-A user can like like or unlike.
+A user can like or unlike.